larscom/storage-manager-chrome/README.md

 Faq
 ----------------------
-Q : How does the filtering work and what options do i have A : You can filter key/values by typing a keyword in the input field.
+Q : How does the filtering work and what options do i have?
+A : You can filter key/values by typing a keyword in the input field.
 - Typing a keyword without "!" will return results that include that keyword. (e.g. keyword)
 - Typing a keyword with "!" will return results that exclude that keyword. (e.g. !keyword)

 Q : Why Local storage & Session storage only?
 A : Who knows what the feature brings us...